 Facilities and procedures for the loading or unloading of petroleum products must comply with U.S. Coast Guard requirements.
-Refer to specifications in Coast Guard Requirements for Marine Transfer of Petroleum Products.
+Refer to guidance in Coast Guard Requirements for Marine Transfer of Petroleum Products in I-2.17 Other Regulations and Programs.